aldebaran/qi-doc/source/api/cpp/future.rst

   int callIt()
   {
-    int i = someOperation(); // wait, then get the value or throw return i;
+    int i = someOperation().value(); // wait, then get the value or throw return i;
   }

-If you do not wish to wait forever, or want to handle Future error without catching an exception, you can use `Future<T>::wait` (timeout):
-This function waits at most the specified time in milliseconds, and return a `FutureState`.
-You can then safely call `Future<T>::value` or `Future<T>::error`, if future is in state *FutureState_FinishedWithValue* or *FutureState_FinishedWithError* respectively:
+If you do not wish to wait forever, or want to handle Future error without catching an exception, you can use `Future<T>::wait` (timeout): this function waits at most the specified time in milliseconds, and return a `FutureState`.
+You can then safely call `Future<T>::value` or `Future<T>::error`, if future is in state `FutureState_FinishedWithValue` or `FutureState_FinishedWithError` respectively:

 .. code-block:: cpp